-D.5.8.1.
+- D.5.8.1.
 Thomas Alexander Ochiltree.

-D.5.8.2.
+- D.5.8.2.
 David Leech Ochiltree.

-D.5.8.3.
+- D.5.8.3.
 William Henry Ochiltree.

-D.5.8.4.
+- D.5.8.4.
 James Samuel Ochiltree.

+- D.5.8.5.
+Margaret Jean Ochiltree.

-D.5.8.6.
+- D.5.8.6.
 Rebecca Agnes Ochiltree.

-Thomas Alexander Ochiltree; born M'ch 1, 1839; was a member of Co, E, 52nd Virginia, Regiment of the Confederate Army, being called out with the militia in 1862.
+- D.5.8.1.
+Thomas Alexander Ochiltree; born M'ch 1, 1839; was a member of Co.
+E, 52nd Virginia, Regiment of the Confederate Army, being called out with the militia in 1862.
 While following Stonewall Jackson, on a long, forced march to the Valley of Virginia, he was stricken with fever, and died in the hospital at Lynchburg, July 24, 1862, aged 23 years, a Christian soldier.
-He was a young man of great energy, industry and perseverance; and though the clarion of war had sounded all around him, he had remained at home, doing his duty, as he saw it, the eldest of the family, his younger brother, David, having volunteered.
-However, when the call came for him, he went bravely forth to do and die.
-The loss of such a young man was no ordinary calamity, to his family and the community.
-He was a most consistent Christian.
-His Bible was his daily companion, at home and in the camp.
-In his last letter home, after the death of his younger brother, he wrote, "Mother, read the eighth chapter of Romans."
+He was a young man of great energy, industry and perseverance; and though the elarion of war had sounded all around him, he had remained at home, doing his duly, as he saw it, the eldest of the family, his younger brother, David, having volunteered.
+However, when the call eame for him, he went bravely forth to do and die.
+The loss of such a young man was no ordinary calamity, to his family and the companiton, at home and in the camp.
+In his last letter home, after the death of his younger brother, he wrote, "Mother, read the cighth chapter of Homans."
 We know from his life and faith that he passed from earth to Heaven.

-D.5.8.2.
+- D.5.8.2.
 David Leech Ochiltree; born Oct.
 13, 1840; was a member of Co.
 E, 52nd Virginia Regiment in the Civil war.
 He contracted pneumonia, while on guard at Camp Allegheny Mts., and died in the hospital, at Lynchburg, Apr.
 27, 1862, aged 21 years.
 "Tell mother I am going to be with Jesus," was his last message home.
 His family doted on him, fondly, but an Infinite Goodness took him to Heaven, in order to draw their hearts there, also.
 "The Judge of all the earth does right."